Five business benefits of Digital Transaction Management

 What is Digital Transaction Management and how can it help your business?

-Digital Transaction Management (DTM) is a type of business application that uses cloud-based software and services to digitally manage document-based transactions.
+Digital Transaction Management (DTM) is a category of business applications that use cloud-based software and services to digitally manage document-based transactions.
 It encompasses digital signatures (e-signatures), document workflow and archiving, authentication and automation, and is seen as a key step in an organisation's digital transformation journey.

 In other words, DTM takes the processes many businesses have traditionally conducted on paper - proposals, contracts, forms, data assembly and agreements - and makes them 100% digital.